novojuice/AO-Tips/README.md

 ## Already Turning a Profit?

 ### Calculate ROI
-Consider calculating the ROI using **NET PROFIT / TOTAL EXPENSES** to help determine what makes some sectors more successful.
+Consider calculating the ROI using **NET PROFIT / TOTAL EXPENSES** to help determine which sectors are more successful and why.